-The COPC is responsible for one of the most important and visible council operations.
+The OPC is responsible for one of the most important and visible council operations.
 It oversees the success of the outdoor program, large property investments, significant annual operating expenditures and revenue opportunities, and quality components that attract youth and adult involvement.
-The committee should be organized in a very prominent position
+The committee should be organized in a very prominent position within the council governance structure (board of directors).
+Some council organization structures place the camping and program committees as part of the vice president-program or vice president-properties function.
+The prominence of the OPC responsibility may justify the appointment of a vice president-camping and outdoor programs.

-The following chart identifies the key council committees and operations that should work in harmony with the COPC.
+The following chart identifies the key council committees and operations that should work in harmony with the OPC.
 All are focused on outdoor program for the wide range of interests that serve the increasingly diverse youth population.
-The COPC should serve as the focal point for these areas of expertise and represent the needs of these council constituents to the executive leadership on the board of directors.
+The OPC should serve as the focal point for these areas of expertise and represent the needs of these council constituents to the executive leadership on the executive board.
 Where possible, council and district youth leaders should participate as voting members.

-Refer to the "Partner Committees With COPC" section of this book (page 22).
+Refer to the "Partner Committees With OPC" section of this guide (page 22).